 Massage therapy continuing education classes are being searched for daily by therapists all over the world.
-If you like the idea of teaching and/or have specialized massage therapy skills that you would like to share with others, CE class instruction may be your calling!
+If you like the idea of learning about specialized massage skills, teaching CEU classes may be your calling!

 Steps to teach massage therapy continuing education classes: